Santa Clara Estate

 Since 2008

 Ricardo also has a big heart – leading with passion, care, positivity and a sense of humour.
 He has a loyal and dedicated team, and many of his staff have worked on the farm and with the family for generations.
 One of his longest-standing staff members is the Farm Administrator, Marcos Rompiche, who has worked for the Zelayas for over two decades and is the third generation in his family to work the land.
-Production is overseen by Rubén Gonzalez, who has over twenty years experience working for the family.
-Including Marcos and Rubén, the farm provides work for almost seventy permanent employees year-round, all of whom help Ricardo manage the processing and production of his farms.
+Production is overseen by Rubén Gonzalez, who has over 20 years experience working for the family.
+Including Marcos and Rubén, the farm provides work for almost 70 permanent employees year-round, all of whom help Ricardo manage the processing and production of his farms.
 The family hires an additional 250–350 individuals during the harvest to help pick and process the coffee.

 Ricardo recognises that his people are his most valuable asset “80% of the cost of coffee is labour—you need to depend on a lot of people.
 I think that if your people are earning a good salary, if they have good conditions and if they’re happy, then they’ll do a better job, and with more will.”